BenjiDayan/spanningtrees/README.md

-# NLP Constrained structural Inference
+# NLP Constrained Sequential Inference

+This Course project explores sequential inference in NLP, particularly using FSA - inspired by [A General-Purpose Algorithm for Constrained Sequential Inference](https://aclanthology.org/K19-1045/)

 ## Dependency Parsing
 See [benji_transformer_play.py](benji_transformer_play.py) for training a dependency parser